live.grid

 Toggles matrix mode for the object's display.
 In matrix mode, multiple cells in a row or column may be selected.

-Note: The and messages change their syntax slightly when used in conjunction with this attribute.
+Note: The list and steps messages change their syntax slightly when used in conjunction with this attribute.
 See the listing for these messages for more details.

 mode [int] (default: 0)